 Should you travel to Istanbul during Ramadan as a non-Muslim?

 Of course!
 Istanbul is such a big city you will hardly notice anything of Ramadan if you don’t pay attention.
 Many Turkish people and tourists will not fast and you can sit at cafés, bars and restaurants all day long.
 You can order snacks from food stalls on the streets or just drink a bottle of water on the streets.

 You might have some trouble finding a table at a restaurant around Iftar as many Turkish people will eat out during this time.
 If you see a place is packed to the brim, you know it has delicious food!

 What about the terrorist worries?
 As always, I can never predict what will happen when and where.
-This isn’t any different during Ramadan.
-I felt the Turkish authorities controlled the whole area of Istanbul and were very present on the streets.
+This isn’t any different during Ramadan in Turkey.
+I felt the Turkish authorities inspected the whole area of Istanbul and were very present on the streets.
 Does this make it any safer?
 I don’t know.
 I did feel safe during my travel to Istanbul during Ramadan and hope you will too!

 Have you travelled to Istanbul or Turkey before?
 Have you ever experienced Ramadan during your travels as a non-Muslim?
 I love to read your thoughts, leave them in the comment section below!